nwg-piotr/nwg-launchers/README.md

 ```

 You may use as many templates as you need, with the `-t` argument.
 All of them must be placed in the config directory.
+You may use own icon files instead of icon names, like `/path/to/the/file/my_icon.svg`.

 The style sheet makes the buttons look similar to `nwggrid`.
 You can customize them as well.